HelloCho/StudingEnglish/Assignment_2.md

 Second, Searching the Internet is more convenient.

-For example, Even thogh i didn't visit the library,
+For example, Even though i didn't visit the library,

 I can do homework at home.